 The Human Rights Campaign represents a force of more than 1.5 million members and supporters nationwide.
-As the largest national lesbian, gay, bisexual and transgender civil rights organization, HRC envisions an America where LGBT people are ensured of their basic equal rights, and can be open, honest and safe at home, at work and in the community.
+As the largest national lesbian, gay, bisexual, transgender and queer civil rights organization, HRC envisions a world where LGBTQ people are ensured of their basic equal rights, and can be open, honest and safe at home, at work and in the community.

 "If I had known that there were such a great support structure embracing our community, I would have found the courage to come out a long time ago."